dalboalbo/Movie-Finder/README.md

 # Movie-Finder
-My first project, where you can find movies.
+My first project, where you can find basic information about movies.